JotaMGomes/Interview-Questions/README.md

 # Interview-Questions
 My solutions for some interview questions.<br>
-Obs.: When more then one solution: My first attempt and after some research.
+Obs.: When more then one solution: My first attempt and after some research.<br>
 Reminder: Integer.MAX_VALUE = 2^31-1 = 2,147,483,647

 ## [LeetCode](https://leetcode.com/problemset/all/)